Dog Suffocation Awareness: Bree Almost Suffocated In A Chip Bag—Prevent Pet Suffocation

 Would you figure that your snack bag could cause your dog’s death?

-Dog suffocation in snack, cereal, and other bags and containers happens often and it happens quickly.
+Dog suffocation in snack, cereal, and other bags and containers is common and happens quickly.
 Don’t let that happen to your dog.
+I cringe when I see people posting “funny” videos of dogs trying to remove a food bag that has gotten stuck on their head.
+How is it that people still don’t understand the danger?

 Further reading: Be Aware of Pet Suffocation